 As I wrote a year ago, “It was hard enough passing the Zadroga Act in the first place, beating back years of resistance and wrangling in Congress, a GOP filibuster and so-called ‘compassion fatigue’ around the rest of the country.”
 You may remember that Jon Stewart was applauded as a local hero here in New York last year for using The Daily Show to shame congressional opponents of Zadroga into approval.

 Many feared adding these cancers to the list of illnesses would be another uphill battle, but as the New York Daily News reported, “Cancer survivors cheered the government’s decision Monday to add 50 varieties of the deadly disease to the list of 9/11-linked ailments covered by the Zadroga law — making the sickened heroes eligible to tap the fund for much-needed help.

 “‘It’s long overdue,’ said 47-year-old Ernie Vallebuona, a former NYPD detective whose non-Hodgkin’s lymphoma is now in remission.
 ‘It’s going to help a lot of people out who [have] been suffering.’”

-“The direct warnings to Mr. Bush about the possibility of a Qaeda attack began in the spring of 2001.
+“The direct warnings to Mr. Bush about the possibility of an al-Qaida attack began in the spring of 2001.
 By May 1, the Central Intelligence Agency told the White House of a report that ‘a group presently in the United States’ was planning a terrorist operation.
-Weeks later, on June 22, the daily brief reported that Qaeda strikes could be ‘imminent,’ although intelligence suggested the time frame was flexible.
+Weeks later, on June 22, the daily brief reported that al-Qaida strikes could be ‘imminent,’ although intelligence suggested the time frame was flexible.